baileysnyder/chat-simulator/README.md

 ![image](https://user-images.githubusercontent.com/43757445/109449625-8d149800-7a0e-11eb-9d33-d02237e69b6f.png)

-## Instructions
+## Setup
+### Windows
+Download the most recent zip file from the [releases](https://github.com/baileysnyder/chat-simulator/releases) page.
+Extract the .zip file to a folder and click on ChatSimulator.exe to run.

+### Python Script
-To run the script you must have Python 3 installed.
+Must have Python 3 installed.
 Run this command in the directory where you downloaded the script:

 `py ChatSimulator.py`